ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 Creating an Azure Active Directory Application
 '''''''''''''''''''''''''''''''''''''''''''''''

-If you do not have an existing Azure Active Directory application for |morpheus| , you will need to create a new on by:
+If you do not have an existing Azure Active Directory application for |conduit| , you will need to create a new on by:

 #.
 Log into the Azure portal
 #.
 Select "Azure Active Directory"